vincejstraub/tools-DevEx-dashboard/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 DevEx is a web-based dashboard to monitor daily tracking activity of animal movement trajectories.
-It can be used with any x, y, times CSV files but is specifically built for data collected using the [loopbio motif video recording system](http://loopbio.com/recording/) and labelled with [BioTracker](https://github.com/BioroboticsLab/biotracker_core), a computer vision framework for visual animal tracking.
+It can be used with any x, y, times CSV files but is specifically built for data collected using the [loopbio motif video recording system](http://loopbio.com/recording/) and labeled with [BioTracker](https://github.com/BioroboticsLab/biotracker_core), a computer vision framework for visual animal tracking.
 It relies on [libratools](https://github.com/vincejstraub/tools-libratools) for processing trajectories.

 ![alt text](https://github.com/vincejstraub/tools-DevEx-dashboard/blob/main/docs/dashboard-visual.png)